grilled-swampert/below-the-waves/README.md

 # Below The Waves - Ocean Conservation Website
 Below The Waves is an ocean conservation organization dedicated to protecting marine life.
-This website, currently in development, will share ocean news, highlight our conservation projects, and maintain a database of marine species among other features.
+This website, <b>currently in development</b>, will share ocean news, highlight our conservation projects, and maintain a database of marine species among other features.

 ## Features
 - Ocean News: Stay updated with the latest ocean-related news.